 open/closed status

-Maps: DNR has a map you can order from them, or you can buy a Green Trails map at outdoor outfitters or from the Issaquah Alps Trails Club.
+Maps: DNR has a map you can order from them, or you can buy a Green Trails map at outdoor outfitters.
 Most online maps are incomplete.
 Note also that logging operations may change the routes of trails either temporarily or permanently.